-- a.
-Adjective polarity: - i.
-There is no clear difference in evaluativity between posPol and negPol adjectives within either the relAdj class or the absAdj class (except for the objEq construction); - b.
-Constructions: - ii.
-The pos construction is clearly the most evaluative: it has received an overwhelming number of 2 answers in all four plots; - iii. but the relAdj class is less evaluative than the absAdj class in the positive construction; - iv.
-The objComp construction is the least evaluative construction in all four plots while the subjComp construction is among the most evaluative; - v.
-The objEq and subjEq constructions are basically identical, both within the relAdj class and within the absAdj class; but the relAdj equative constructions are clearly more evaluative than the absAdj equative constructions; this is the inverse of the pattern we observed for pos constructions; - c.
-Adjective class: - vi. whether the adjectives in the relAdj class are more or less evaluative than the ones in the absAdj class depends on construction type: the relAdj class is less evaluative than the absAdj class for pos constructions, more evaluative for eq constructions, and the two adjective classes exhibit about the same evaluativity level for comp constructions.
+- (ii) The pos construction is clearly the most evaluative: it has received an overwhelming number of 2 answers in all four plots; - (iii) but the $\tt relAdj$ class is less evaluative than the absAdj class in the positive construction; - (iv) The objComp construction is the least evaluative construction in all four plots while the subjComp construction is among the most evaluative; - (v) The objEq and subjEq constructions are basically identical, both within the relAdj class and within the absAdj class, but the relAdj equative constructions are clearly more evaluative than the absAdj equative constructions; this is the inverse of the pattern we observed for pos constructions;

+(c) Adjective class:

+(vi) whether the adjectives in the relAdj class are more or less evaluative than the ones in the absAdj class depends on construction type: the relAdj class is less evaluative than the absAdj class for pos constructions, more evaluative for eq constructions, and the two adjective classes exhibit about the same evaluativity level for comp constructions.

-These generalizations are all underpinned by significant effects, as the data analysis in the immediately following subsection shows.
-We return to a discussion of these generalizations and their theoretical relevance in §3.2.
+These generalizations are all underpinned by significant effects, as the data analysis in the following subsection shows.
+We return to a discussion of these generalizations and their theoretical relevance in Section 3.2.